AILearnerLi/DAC-SDC-2020-SEUer/README.md

 Some useful tools：

 1. conv_bn_fusing.py
    The conv_bn_fusing file can fuse conv layer and BN layer.
 You can modify this file to be applied to other networks.
+It can convert .weights file to .bin file.

 2. The code for quantization is coming.

-3. The code for convert .weights file to .bin file is coming.